vishoo7/CarND-MPC-Project/README.md

 Self-Driving Car Engineer Nanodegree Program

-In this project I'll implement Model Predictive Control to drive the car around the track, similar to previous projects.
+In this project I'll implement Model Predictive Control to drive the car around the track, similar to in previous projects.
 This time, however, I'm not given the cross track error.
-I'll have to calculate that myself!
+I'll have to calculate that myself.
 Additionally, there's a 100 millisecond latency between actuations commands on top of the connection latency.

 ---